zlyreed/TIRED/Leg fatigue/Matlab/ECG_related/README.md

 	    - HRV studies during resting
 		  - [Fatigue shifts and scatters heart rate variability in elite endurance athletes,2013](https://www.ncbi.nlm.nih.gov/pubmed/23951198)

-	    - HRV studies during exercise
+	    - HRV studies for exercise
 		  - [Heart Rate Variability: what it is and how It helps with training and racing](https://philmaffetone.com/hrv/)
 		    - Record the resting heart beat for one minute (resting HRV);
 			- Analogy: the sympathetic --- the accelerator in your car, making the vehicle go faster; parasympathetic conponent is likened to the brakes, slowing it down